 In this episode, Clyde and Rose reflect on their personal and communities’ experiences of contact with mainstream services and practitioners, including some that have been helpful, and some that have not.
-They share examples of organisations and practitioners that have created relationships with Firsts Nations families and communities, and the skills and knowledge that is needed to engage with rural and remote communities.
+They share examples of organisations and practitioners that have created relationships with Aboriginal and Torres Strait Islander families and communities, and the skills and knowledge that is needed to engage with rural and remote communities.

-- The implications of past policies on a Firsts Nations Community (06:00)
+- the implications of past policies on Aboriginal and Torres Strait Islander communities (06:00)

-- Examples of practitioner’s profiles and the skills and knowledge that has supported effective engagement with communities (25:35) and (34:48)
+- examples of practitioner’s profiles and the skills and knowledge that has supported effective engagement with communities (25:35) and (34:48); and

 Further information and resources: